 Don't miss the next post in the series!
 It's all about how long it takes to make a rug!

-Want all the steps to make a rag rug NOW?
-You can get an ad-free, printable .pdf for easy to follow instructions that you can take with you anywhere for just $5.
+- Don't want the bundle?
+But you DO want all the steps to make a rag rug NOW then you should get an ad-free, printable .pdf for easy to follow instructions that you can take with you anywhere for just $5.

 Related Posts you won't want to miss!